A Shocked Wind Interpretation of an Odd Radio Circle: Results

 Figure \ref{fig:spectrum} shows spatially-integrated spectra spanning the full optical wavelength range, integrated over the central 2$\arcsec$ diameter of the ORC4 central galaxy where the S/N is highest. \oii \ is clearly the strongest emission line in the ORC4 central galaxy spectrum, and a high ratio of \nii/H$\alpha$ is evident.

 The systemic redshift of $z = 0.4515$ is determined by the fit to the stellar continuum, which can be seen in Figure \ref{fig:spectrum}.
 Although the discontinuous wavelength coverage prevents detection of the 4000\AA\ break, the long-slit GMOS spectrum of ORC4 presented in \citet{Rupke24}, and shown in blue in Figure \ref{fig:spectrum} within the wavelength region not covered by KCWI, clearly reveals an old stellar population for which \citet{Rupke14} measure D$_n$(4000) = 1.30.
 SED modeling of the ORC4 central galaxy in \citet{Coil24} and \citet{Rupke24} also indicates an old, massive stellar population with \logmass = 11.3, which had a burst of star formation $\sim$1 Gyr ago.
 From the KCWI data presented here we measure a velocity dispersion for the stars in the spatially-integrated spectrum of $\sigma = 177 \pm22$ \kms.
+No significant rotation is observed in the stellar velocities across the ORC4 central galaxy.